Rooting trees¶

 ctree.draw(node_colors="ncolor", edge_colors="ecolor", **kwargs);

-# root w/o indicating edge_features, error!
+# root the tree w/o indicating edge_features, error!

-rtree = ctree.root("X")
+rtree1 = ctree.root("X")

-rtree.draw(node_colors="ncolor", edge_colors="ecolor", **kwargs);
+rtree1.draw(node_colors="ncolor", edge_colors="ecolor", **kwargs);

 # re-root, treating 'ecolor' but not 'ncolor' as an edge feature.